 b.
 Show, don’t tell

 If you’ve got a product that can be shown in action — do it.

 With video rapidly becoming more crucial to marketing strategies, it can be a great way to convey your product’s value.

-As with any sales pitch, the goal is to get your customer to visualise the benefits of your product and one of the best ways to do this is video.
-We can see the value of the product ourselves.
+As with any sales pitch, the goal is to get your customer to visualize the benefits of your product, and one of the best ways to do this is through video.
+This helps customers see the value of your product by themselves.

-For inspiration take a look at Muzzle.
-They’re a notification silencer for people using screen-sharing which uses animation perfectly.
+For inspiration, take a look at Muzzle.
+They’re a notification silencer for people using screen-sharing.
+The brand uses animation perfectly.

 You may also enjoy:

 3. Establish trust and credibility

 Once you’ve sold your prospects on your product’s benefits, it’s time to establish proof that your brand will deliver on its promises.

 It’s no secret that consumers are wary of advertisers.
 Research shows we’re far more discerning and suspicious than we used to be.